 Non-graded teams usually train once a week, either after school or on a Sunday.
 The day, time and location for trainings can be decided collectively by team members (subject to the availability of grounds).
 Trainings are run by parent coaches, or the team can opt to engage a club coach for an additional cost (more information will be provided closer to the start of the season).

 3. UNDER 17S

-Our Under 17 teams play in the Wellington Under 17 League on Sunday mornings.
+Our Under 17 teams play in the Under 17 Capital Development League on Sunday mornings.

 All Under 17 players participate in the Swifts Talent Centre programme.
 Swifts is the club’s high performance programme, designed to provide high quality and challenging trainings to in a single, consistent environment, and is delivered by the club's full time professional coaching staff.

-Swifts involves two or three trainings a week, at Terawhiti Artificial Turf or a full sized field elsewhere in Wellington.
+Swifts involves three trainings a week, at Terawhiti Artificial Turf or a full sized field elsewhere in Wellington.